jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ## Power Switch

 You'll need to do a bit of soldering here.
 You can also skip this step and use the onboard power button on the Power Management HAT for testing.
 If you choose to solder before installing the switch in the case, you may want to use Dupont connectors to make it easier to connect and disconnect later.
-(Otherwise you'll likely need to resolder!)
+(Otherwise, you'll likely need to re-solder!)

 ### 1. Solder Wires to Power Switch